 I thought that was interesting because they are all languages, and we really shouldn’t be thinking about them any differently.

-But so, yeah, I’ve been working at a school for the deaf for the past six years, so I do work directly with kids who are d/Deaf and hard of hearing, and I use American Sign Language in my therapy every day.
+But so, yeah, I’ve been working at a school for the deaf for the past six years, so I do work directly with kids who are deaf, and I use American Sign Language in my therapy every day.

 So, yeah, I’ve become pretty proficient in American Sign Language as well.